xjtang/newfusion/doc/installation.md

 #### Dependencies
 **For the main functions:**

-    MATLAB: R2013a or higher (change detection uses the Statistics Toolbox)
+    MATLAB: R2013a or higher
     hdf: 4.2.5 or higher (only if you need HDF format output of the predicted swath)

-**For the BRDF correction process**
+    gdal: 1.10.0 or higher (only if you need BRDF correction)

-    gdal: 1.10.0 or higher
+    Bash: 4.1.2 or higher (for submitting jobs, also for BRDF correction)
-    Bash: 4.1.2 or higher (Bash is also needed for batch running on cluster)
+    MCR: 8.1/2013a or higher (for running compiled version)

 **For some minor tools**